tomrobak/website-llms-txt/README.md

 - **🧠 Smart Validation**: Forms that prevent you from breaking things (you're welcome)

 ### 💝 Credits Where Credits Are Due
-Massive props to the original [Website LLMs.txt team](https://github.com/original-repo) for creating this brilliant concept.
-We're just the ones who couldn't leave well enough alone and decided to add "a few small improvements" (narrator: it was not a few small improvements).
+Massive props to the original [Website LLMs.txt team](https://github.com/RRyanHoward/website-llms-txt) for creating this brilliant concept.
+I'm just the guy who couldn't leave well enough alone and decided to add "a few small improvements" (narrator: it was not a few small improvements).

 ## Why Your Website Needs This 🎯